Lavinia Dock

-Lavinia Lloyd Dock (February 26, 1858 – April 17, 1956) was a nurse, feminist, author, pioneer in nursing education and social activist.
+Lavinia Lloyd Dock (February 26, 1858 – April 17, 1956) was an American nurse, feminist, writer, pioneer in nursing education and social activist.
 Dock was an assistant superintendent at Johns Hopkins School of Nursing under Isabel Hampton Robb.
 She founded what would become the National League for Nursing with Robb and Mary Adelaide Nutting.
 Dock was a contributing editor to the American Journal of Nursing and authored several books, including a four-volume history of nursing (with M. Adelaide Nutting as co-author) and Materia Medica for Nurses, the nurse's standard manual of drugs for many years.
 In her later life, she also campaigned for social reform, particularly women's rights.

 Early life

 Lavinia Dock was born one of six children in Harrisburg, Pennsylvania on February 26, 1858.
 Dock's mother died when she was eighteen.
 She and her siblings were financially independent due to an income from a land that their parents inherited, which allowed her greater choice in her career path.

 In 1884, Dock enrolled at the Bellevue Hospital School of Nursing in New York and graduated in 1886, working there afterwards as a night supervisor.